 - It aids in sorting and prioritizing high potential prospects

-This sales funnel series is created with an aim to scrutinize each stage of the AARRR framework making it more understandable and adaptable for businesses of all sizes.
-This series divided the sales funnel into five Stages- Acquisition, Activation, Retention, Referral, and Revenue to analyze them separately and see how it can be applied to improve business score:
+This sales funnel series is created with an aim to understand each stage of the AARRR framework for businesses of all sizes.

 Let us commence by throwing light on the first stage of the sales funnel framework: